t61789/HideDress/README.md

-# SkinHide
+# HideDress

-Hide Player and Bot all Gear
+Hide Player Dress

 ## How build the source
 1. Dowload or Clone the branch